 (With thanks for contributions from Attorney Randy Catanese of Catanese & Wells, Westlake Village, California)

 Maybe you’ve become estranged from your daughter.
 Maybe you are so angry you even want to disinherit her.
-Seems like that move should be pretty easy, doesn’t it?
+It seems like that move should be pretty easy, doesn’t it?
 Maybe you just don’t include her name when you write up your Will and Trust.
 Or maybe you draft new documents that explain that you have “moved on from that family group.”

 Sorry, disinheriting a child is not that simple.
 Here in California, it’s not completely easy to create a living trust or Will that says to a child or a spouse, “I’m not giving you any of my property.”